richengguy/leitmotiv/README.md

 This usually requires passing a full path, e.g. `/home/username/images` since Docker has to be able to mount the path in read-only mode.
-This script may take a while to run as it is processing all of the images in the provided directoyr.
+This script may take a while to run as it is processing all of the images in the provided directory.
 The leitmotiv webui is started by

 ```bash